koute/not-perf/README.md

 ## Building

-1. Install current Rust nightly (the stable version won't work for now)
+1. Install at least Rust 1.28
 2. Build it:

         $ cargo build --release